vyos/vyos-documentation/docs/configexamples/ha.rst

 Create Import Filter
 --------------------

-We only want to import networks we know about.
+We only want to import networks we know.
 Our OSPF peer should only be advertising networks in the 10.201.0.0/16 range.
 Note that this is an INVERSE MATCH.
 You deny in access-list 100 to accept the route.